Stand up for the facts!

 When we emailed Gaskins and asked her to provide evidence for her claim about the N.C.
 GOP, a campaign spokeswoman cited messaging from the North Carolina Democratic Party.
 Scott was a featured speaker during the state GOP’s annual convention in Greensboro, North Carolina, last month.
 In a May 23 press release, the Democratic Party said: "By hosting Scott, North Carolina Republicans signed on to a plan that could raise taxes on nearly 40% of North Carolinians and sunset Social Security and Medicare, which over four million North Carolinians rely on."

-Michael Whatley, chairman of the state GOP, says that’s not true.
+Michael Whatley, the state GOP chairman, says that’s not true.
 He told PolitiFact NC that he was glad to have Scott speak because, as chair of the senatorial committee, Scott offers unique insight into how the GOP can retake Congress this fall.
 But that doesn’t mean the state party endorses his bill.

 "We’re not going to endorse that," Whatley said in a phone interview.